AljoschaMeyer/pavo-bootstrap/reference.md

 3. A number of *static checks* guarantees that the obtained value is a valid pavo program.
 4. The program value is *evaluated* into the final result.

-**Status of this Document**: Apart from some macros, everything should be precisely specified.
-It's not particularly well-written, but it should be sufficiently precise (except for those macros...).

 ## Values